EENCloud/VMS-Developer-Portal/README.md

 ## Setup

 1. Install dependencies:
-      run the following command from the root directory
+      run the following command from the src directory
    ```
    npm install express axios
    ```